Divine-offishal/Nft-site-with-react/Documents/React/New folder (5)/Sneaker-head/sneaker-head/src/notes.md

         <!-- FEATURES TO BE IMPLEMENTED -->

 1. Theme palate  ------DONE
-2. Live bid
+2. Live bid ----DONE
-3. Animations by framer
+3. Animations by framer ----DONE
 4. Filter in discovery -----DONE
 5. User Auth by Firebase
 6. Notifications by Toastify